MachariaMark/Password-Locker/README.md

 * view their various account credentials and their passwords.
 * delete a credentials account.

-## SETUP/INSTALLATION REQUIREMENTS
+## PREREQUISITES
-In oder to utilize a feature listed above include the appropriate dependency (or dependencies) listed below in your app/build.gradle file.
+In oder to utilize a feature listed above include the following.

+Linux platform :

+Different flavors of Linux use different package managers for installation of new packages.

+On Ubuntu Linux, Python 3 is installed using the following command from the terminal.

 ######
+    $sudo apt-get install python3-minimal

 ## CONTRIBUTING
 Want to contribute?
 Lovely!